Max Muncy Player Props: Dodgers vs. Athletics

-On Wednesday, Max Muncy (.703 slugging percentage in past 10 games, including five home runs) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 10:10 PM ET.
+Max Muncy -- with a slugging percentage of .686 in his past 10 games, including five home runs -- will be in action for the Los Angeles Dodgers against the Oakland Athletics, with JP Sears on the mound, on August 3 at 10:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Athletics.
+He had a hitless showing in his previous game (0-for-2) against the Athletics.

 Max Muncy Game Info & Props vs. the Athletics